omarseyal/aboutme/dealsheet.md

 **Rivian** I had the opportunity to invest in Rivian in 2018 (via Prysm Capital, whom I advise for).
 Rivian IPO'd Nov.
 9 2021.

 _I invested because the product was amazing._

+**Canva** -- I consult for Canva, advising on their private search and personalization roadmap.

+**Echo AI** -- I consulted, helping Alex and Trey vet and hire product and engineering talent.

 Earlier in my career, I also invested in some of my batchmates in YC (**RapGenius** and **MedMonk**) and two other companies founded by friends **RunHop** (founded by Pete Davies who I met at Medium) and **LaunchBit** (founded by Elizabeth Yin who I've known since college and later as the cofounder of HustleFund!).